ST FRANCIS LEPROSY GUILD

 Dhanjuri Leprosy Centre, Dhanjuri, Bangladesh

 Dhanjuri Leprosy Centre, known as DLC, operates in the Dinajpur district in northern Bangladesh.
-DLC identifies and treats leprosy in 13 clinics across the region, provides treatment for local villages and carries out a range of outreach work to detect new cases of leprosy.
+DLC identifies and treats leprosy in 13 clinics across the region, provides treatment for local villages, and carries out a range of outreach work to detect new cases of leprosy.
 St Francis Leprosy Guild is a longstanding partner.

-Daughter's of Charity, Jimma leprosy centre, Jimma Town, Ethiopia
+Daughters of Charity, Jimma Leprosy Centre, Jimma Town, Ethiopia

 Hundreds of families in the Gingo and Tulema leprosy communities once lived in the streets and at the local cemetery.
 They described themselves as “living above the dead, but below the living.”
 Now, thanks to the intervention of the Jimma Daughters of Charity, people with leprosy and their families are becoming proud citizens of Jimma.
 Read more in the press release